reilabs/hieratika/docs/Memory Model.md

 ### The Allocator

-The allocator is responsible for providing memory to the guest program when requested, as well as handling mapping `load`s and `store`s from the LLVM memory semantics to that of the underlying memory.
+The `allocator` is a submodule of `crt0` and is responsible for providing memory to the guest program when requested, as well as handling mapping `load`s and `store`s from the LLVM memory semantics to that of the underlying memory.

 - The allocator is based on some [kind](#emulating-mutable-memory-in-cairo) of semantically-contiguous buffer that allows it to present an emulation of contiguous memory to the